 Containing China’s Threat to the United States

-The ruling class in Washington knew this was happening.
+This all happened under the ruling class in Washington’s watch, and they knew it was happening.
 They even used it to secure their position of power through American companies reaping enormous profits by exploiting cheap labor in China and in-turn contributing generously to the campaigns of politicians who let it happen.

 In 1986, our trade deficit with China was $6 Billion.
 We have not had a trade surplus since.
 Last year it was $679 billion, an all-time high.

-Today we pay a price.
+Today we pay the price.
 By some measures, China has already become the world’s largest economy.
 By all measures, it has the world’s largest Navy.
 It now occupies international shipping lanes and poses serious nuclear threats in the South China Sea.
 Politicians allow China to provoke our trading partners and threaten our allies.

-It’s hard to believe that someday we will just put aside our differences with the Communist Party of China and suddenly decide to become friends.
+It is hard to believe that someday we will just put aside our differences with the Communist Party of China and suddenly decide to become friends.
 China is a surveillance state that locks up minorities in concentration camps and commits genocide to its own people.
-In China, there is no such thing as free speech, in fact criticism of the government will get you killed.
+In China, there is no such thing as free speech; in fact, criticism of the government will get you killed.
 The same people who enforce these policies in China also define and broker how trade is conducted with the United States.

 In the face of this threat, we must maintain our military superiority and rid American soil of Chinese spies who are stealing our technology.
 In addition, we must form a NATO-like pact with freedom-loving nations, which regards a violation of trade rules on one country as an assault on all countries.